 02 of 12

-Turn a woven or wire basket upside down and use it as a lamp shade or DIY ceiling light fixture.
+If you're feeling especially crafty, you can turn a woven or wire basket upside down and use it as a lamp shade or DIY ceiling light fixture.

 03 of 12